 No one deserves to lose their job due to wrongful termination.
-You have rights, and DeWitt Law, LLC, we can assist you in protecting them.
+You have rights, and with DeWitt Law, LLC, we can assist you in protecting them.
 When you work with us, we will help you protect your rights, recover compensation for your damages and hold your employer accountable for its actions.

 For more than 24 years, our founding attorney, Michael W. DeWitt, has advocated for the rights of workers in Columbus and the surrounding metro area.
 Because he used to represent employers, he has invaluable insight into how companies approach these cases.

-Wrongful Termination: What To Know
+Wrongful Termination: What to Know